Meet our discussion leaders

 Shelly Bauerly Kopel

 Shelly serves as a Discussion Leader for the Governance Forum and as Forum Leader for the Supervisors Forum.
 When asked about the role of the Anderson Center, Shelly said, “I believe in human capital and that people can make all the difference.
 I am particularly interested in the role of leadership development and management education in shaping and growing organizations.”
 Shelly is a Partner with Granite Equity, leading its governing activities, and she brings a variety of board governance experience to this forum.
 She serves on the boards of Vector Windows and the College of Saint Benedict and has served on several other boards in the past.
 Shelly holds a Master’s in Education degree from Harvard, an MBA from the Carlson School of Management, and a PhD in Educational Administration from the University of Minnesota.

 Steve is the Forum Leader for the Operations Forum, where he facilitates a case on Operations Culture and a Supply Chain Simulation.
 He is currently the Quarry Materials Director at Coldspring, responsible for the advancement and expansion of the Quarry Products Division.
 Steve has held prior positions with the organization in the areas of Continuous Improvement and Purchasing and Logistics.
 Prior to joining Coldspring, he was a Consultant for Brian P. Little and Associates.
 Steve holds degrees in Business Management from Mankato State University and Industrial Engineering from the University of Minnesota.

 Tim is a Discussion Leader for the Operations Forum, where he facilitates a case on Quality Control and Process Flow.
-Tim is currently the Vice President of Operations for DeZURIK and is responsible for manufacturing, supply chain, quality, and engineering.
+Tim is currently the Executive Vice President of Municipal for DeZURIK.
 Prior to joining DeZURIK, Tim was the President of a small contract manufacturing firm in Central Minnesota and spent 10 years in the appliance industry with Electrolux.
 He holds a degree in Mechanical Engineering from North Dakota State University and an MBA from St. Cloud State University.